If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 While off grid living isn’t for everyone, it could certainly be for you.

-Read these 12 things you must know before getting started.
+Here are the top things you must know before getting started.

 1. You need to know what it means to participate in off grid living